lwmqn/qnode/README.md

 <a name="API_checkout"></a>
 ### .checkout([duration, ][callback])

-[TBD]
+Publish a checkout message to inform the Server that this qnode is going to sleep.
+The Server will returns a status code of 200 to acknowledge this checkout message.
+A `'logout'` event will be fired when it checks out successfully.

-Publish a checkout message to indicate the Server that this qnode is going to sleep.
-The Server will returns a status code of 200 to acknowledge this checkout indication.
-After received a successful acknowledgement, qnode can then close its connection from the Server, power down, or even power off.
+* After received a successful acknowledgement, qnode can then close its connection from the Server, power down, or even power off.

-* When qnode publishes a checkout indication without the `duration`, the Server will take this qnode as a sleeping one and it has no idea about when this qnode will wake up and check in again.
+* If qnode checks out with the `duration` given, for example 600 seconds, the Server knows this qnode is going to sleep and expects that this qnode will wake up and check in at 600 seconds later.
+If qnode does not then check in (within 2 seconds at that moment) or reconnect to the Server, the Server will take it as an offline Client.
-* When qnode publishes a checkout indication with the `duration`, for example 600 seconds, the Server will take this qnode as a sleeping one and it will expect that this qnode will wake up and check in at 600 seconds later.
-If qnode does not then check in (within 2 seconds at that moment) or have a connect with the Server, the Server will take it as an offline Client.
+* If qnode checks out without the `duration`, the Server knows this qnode is going to sleep but has no idea about when it will wake up and check in again.
+The Server will always take it as a sleeping Client.
+(This is okay, since each time when the Server likes to send something to a sleeping Client, it will do a quick test to see if the Client is up.)

-**NOTICE**: After a success of checkout, qnode will not only stop reporting but also clear all the report settings.
-The Server should re-issue the observeReq() if needed.
+* **NOTE**: After a success of checkout, qnode will not only stop reporting but also clear all the report settings.
+The Server should re-issue the observeReq(), when the Client goes online again, if needed.

 **Arguments:**